 First summer term.
 Prerequisites: Completion of all other required courses in medical assistant curriculum.
 The course is scheduled at the end of the program.
-It shall include the opportunity to perform various clinical and administrative procedures under supervision. student will remain in a medical facility for a period of four weeks.
-Assignments may be made anywhere in Arkansas: students assume the full financial responsibility for this assignment.
-A seminar will be scheduled for the fifth week.
-Student must subscribe to malpractice liability insurance.
+It shall include the opportunity to perform and administrative various clinical procedures under supervision.
+The student will remain in a medical facility for a period of four weeks.
+Assignments may be made anywhere in Arkansas; students assume the full financial responsibility for this assignment.
+A seminar will be scheduled for the fifth Student must subscribe malpractice liability insurance.